nik09877/CS_Vault_Personal_Notes/Work/TCS/Presentation/Flutter Documentation.md

-# Dart Tutorial

 ## Introduction and Basics

-### Introduction to Dart
 #### Dart

 - Dart is a client-optimized, object-oriented, modern programming language to build apps fast for many platforms like android, iOS, web, desktop, etc.
-- Client optimized means optimized for crafting a beautiful user interface and high-quality experiences.
-- Google developed Dart as a programming language.
-- A solid understanding of Dart is necessary to develop high-quality apps with flutter.
+---
 #### Dart Features

-*   Free and open-source.
 *   Object-oriented programming language.
 *   Used to develop android, iOS, web, and desktop apps fast.
 *   Can compile to either native code or javascript.
 *   Offers modern programming features like null safety and asynchronous programming.
 *   You can even use Dart for servers and backend.
+*  Google developed Dart as a programming language.
 #### Difference Between Dart & Flutter

 *   **Dart** is a client optimized, object-oriented programming language.
 It is popular nowadays because of flutter.
 It is difficult to build complete apps only using Dart because you have to manage many things yourself.